lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## EDHOC External Authorization Data Registry {#iana-ead}

 IANA has created a new registry entitled "EDHOC External Authorization Data" under the new registry group "Ephemeral Diffie-Hellman Over COSE (EDHOC)".
 The registration procedure is "Specification Required" {{RFC8126}}.
 The columns of the registry are Name, Label, Description, and Reference, where Label is a non-negative integer and the other columns are text strings.
+The initial contents of the registry are:

 ~~~~~~~~~~~